bjuppa/fluent-form/README.md

 ```

 ### Container options
-On a control block container, defaults options can be set that are used for any form controls within that container.
+On a control block container, defaults options can be set that are used for any descendant form controls.

 `withValues($map)` adds key-value maps used for populating inputs' values and selected options.
 If given a PHP object, input values will be pulled from that object's public properties.
-These maps are checked in order from the last to the first added until a matching key is found.
+These maps are checked in order, from the last to the first one added, until a matching key is found.
 For example you can first set a map of default values, like the currently stored data,
 and then add a map containing the user's last input.

 `withLabels($map)` adds key-value maps for populating inputs' labels.